Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 #### <mark style="background: #BABD00;">Reliability and redundancy - How does a CDN keep a website always online?</mark>

 Uptime is a critical component for anyone with an Internet property.
 Hardware failures and spikes in traffic, as a result of either malicious attacks or just a boost in popularity, have the potential to bring down a web server and prevent users from accessing a site or service.
-A well-rounded CDN has several features that will minimize downtime:
+A well-rounded CDN has several features that will minimise downtime:

 - Load balancing distributes network traffic evenly across several servers, making it easier to scale rapid boosts in traffic.
 - Intelligent failover provides uninterrupted service even if one or more of the CDN servers go offline due to hardware malfunction; the failover can redistribute the traffic to the other operational servers.